apache/kyuubi/docs/quick_start/quick_start_with_jdbc.md

 ## How to get the Kyuubi JDBC driver

-Kyuubi Thrift API is fully compatible w/ HiveServer2, so technically, it allows to use any Hive JDBC driver to connect Kyuubi Server.
+Kyuubi Thrift API is fully compatible with HiveServer2, so technically, it allows to use any Hive JDBC driver to connect Kyuubi Server.
 But it's recommended to use [Kyuubi Hive JDBC driver](../client/jdbc/kyuubi_jdbc), which is forked from Hive 3.1.x JDBC driver, aims to support some missing functionalities of the original Hive JDBC driver.